TD Bank Business Loans Review

 Up to 20 years (SBA 504)

 |Interest rate:||See current rates|

 TD Bank is an approved SBA lender and offers both SBA 7(a) loans and SBA 504 loans.
 While the SBA does not directly issue the loan, it does guarantee a percentage of qualifying borrowers’ loans, allowing them to access more credit, at better rates and for longer terms than they would otherwise qualify for.

-Be prepared to make a downpayment of around 10 percent for a 7(a) loan, as well as provide assets or real estate for collateral.
+Be prepared to make a down payment of around 10 percent for a 7(a) loan, as well as provide assets or real estate for collateral.
 The length of the SBA loan will vary depending on the purpose of the loan.
-For example, 7(a) loans can last up to seven years for working capital, 10 for purchases, and 25 for real estate.
+For example, 7(a) loans can last up to seven years for working capital, 10 years for equipment purchases, and 25 years for real estate.

 Businesses that need money quickly can also apply for an SBA Express Loan through TD.
 Those loans are capped at $350,000, but have an expedited application and approval process.